ia/env/config-dist/ubuntu/README.md

 # This directory contains system config files

-**Unless specified otherwise, originally these files have been configured for Ubuntu 22.04**
+# UNDER DEVELOPMENT

-**They may or may not work in other environments/distros**
+**Unless specified otherwise, originally these files have been configured for Ubuntu 24.04** **They may or may not work in other environments/distros**